In this article, I'll show you how to start a profitable SEO business,

 Organizing your url slug this way will let Google or Bing or any other search engine your prospect is utilizing know what your content is featuring.

-The number 1 thing to do if you want to get more SEO clients?
+So, in summary, the number 1 thing to do if you want to get more SEO clients?

 Prove your skills.